ManuelMeraz-Forks/robot_hacking_manual/0_introduction/README.md

 ![Comparison with IoT as the intersection](https://cybersecurityrobotics.net/content/images/2020/06/tech_comparison_IoT_small.png)

 What about robotics then?
 How does the security in robotics compare to the one in `IoT` or `IT`?
 Arguably, robotic systems are significantly more complex than the corresponding ones in `IT`, `OT` or even `IoT` setups.
 Shouldn't security be treated differently then as well?
 I definitely believe so and while much can be learned from other technologies, robotics deserves its own security treatment.
-Specially because I strongly believe that:
+Especially because I strongly believe that:

 > cyber security in robotics will be more important than in any other technology due to its safety implications, including IT, OT or even IoT.